NativeScript/docs-v7/docs/core-concepts/navigation.md

 ```

 ### layoutChanged
 The `layoutChanged` event will be fired when the UI component layout is finished.
-This provides the opportinity to collect the actual size and position of the component.
-Changing the size or position of a component will force a fresh layout, which will cause the event ot fire again.
+This provides the opportunity to collect the actual size and position of the component.
+Changing the size or position of a component will force a fresh layout, which will cause the event to fire again.

 ```XML
 <Page xmlns="http://schemas.nativescript.org/tns.xsd">